Awaji Island (Awajishima) with Kids — Visit from Kobe or Osaka

 They also have themed rooms featuring characters like Hello Kitty, video games like Dragon Quest, and anime like Naruto, and even Godzilla.
 If you’re a fan of any of these, then I highly recommend trying to snag one of these special rooms.

-Children stay for free and they offer free breakfast.
+Children stay for free and the hotel has free breakfast.

 I really want to stay here but at the moment I can’t afford it (but if your currency is strong against the yen, then it might be an affordable place to stay for you and your family!).